d2l-ai/d2l-en/chapter_recurrent-neural-networks/index.md

 Like neural networks more broadly,
-RNNs have a long interdisciplinary history, both as models of the brain popularized by cognitive scientists and as practical modeling tools employed by the machine learning community.
+RNNs have a long discipline-spanning history, originating as models of the brain popularized by cognitive scientists and subsequently adopted as practical modeling tools employed by the machine learning community.
+As with deep learning more broadly, this book adopts the machine learning perspective, focusing on RNNs as practical tools which rose to popularity in the 2010s owing to breakthrough results on such diverse tasks as handwriting recognition :cite:`graves2008novel`, machine translation :cite:`Sutskever.Vinyals.Le.2014`, and recognizing medical diagnoses :cite:`Lipton.Kale.2016`.
-In this book, we adopt the latter perspective, focusing on RNNs as modeling tools, and point the reader interested in more background material to a publicly available comprehensie review :cite:`lipton2015critical`.
+We point the reader interested in more background material to a publicly available comprehensie review :cite:`Lipton.Berkowitz.Elkan.2015`.
 We also note that sequentiality is not unique to RNNs.
 For example, the CNNs that we already introduced can be adapted to handle data of varying length,